How Do Solar Panels Work? The Homeowner’s Guide to Understanding Solar Power

 Your Breaker Box Distributes the Electricity

-To get distributed throughout a household, the now-converted energy runs from the inverter to the main electrical panel of your home, where it then gets sent to your appliances.
-You won’t notice any difference between the energy used from the electrical grid and the energy that enters the home through your solar energy system.
+Converted energy runs from the inverter to the main electrical panel of your home, which sends it to appliances.
+You won’t notice any difference between the energy from the electrical grid and the energy from your solar energy system.

 However, if your solar panel system size is over 4.25 kW, you might need to upgrade the panel box—especially if it’s 100 amps.
 A 200-amp panel box typically has a max capacity of 12 kW, which is plenty for the average residential solar panel system.